ChenFengling/HiCpipe/README.md

 # HiCpipe

 #### general description of the pipeline
-This pipeline is based on Juicer and HiC-pro which combines the advatages of these two processing pipelines.
+This pipeline is for BL-Hi-C.It is based on Juicer and HiC-pro which combines the advatages of these two processing pipelines.
 HiCpipe is much faster than Juicer and HiC-pro and can output multile features of Hi-C maps.
+The main.sh will trim the Linker of BL-Hi-C and map the data to certein genome.
+Then it will use the subjob.sh script to do the other steps in parallel in shell background.
+You could use top or htop to check your running program.

 The outputs is listed as following: